rendall/icebreakers/QUESTIONS.md

   * What does your morning routine look like when working from home?
   * How many cups of coffee, tea, or beverage-of-choice do you have each morning?
   * Do you have houseplants in your office?
-  * any pets as in-house colleagues?
+  * Do you have any pets as in-house colleagues?
-  * Do you have What’s your go-to remote work outfit?
+  * What’s your go-to remote work outfit?
   * What is something you’ve always wanted to do but haven’t done yet?
-  * animal represents you?
+  * What animal represents you?
   * What was your dream profession growing up?
   * What Do you have any family traditions that you look forward to each year?
   * Would you like to be famous?
 In what way?
   * Who in your life has inspired you most?
-  * at’s your dream car?
+  * What’s your dream car?
-  * WhIf you weren’t in this career, what could you see yourself doing?
+  * If you weren’t in this career, what could you see yourself doing?
   * What is one thing on the very top of your bucket list?
   * If you’re not from this city, why did you end up here?
   * What is your guilty pleasure?